simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-guide-importance-threats-best-practice/index.en.md

 One of the simplest yet most effective ways to improve cybersecurity is to **create and use strong passwords**.
 A strong password should be **unique, complex, and difficult to guess**.
 It should include a combination of **uppercase and lowercase letters, numbers, and special characters**.
 Passwords should also be **regularly changed**.

-Furthermore, managing multiple passwords can be challenging.
+Also, managing multiple passwords can be challenging.
 Using a **password manager** can simplify the process by **securely storing and generating strong passwords** for different accounts.
 This eliminates the need to remember multiple passwords and **reduces the risk of password reuse**.

 ### The Importance of Regular Software Updates